The international standard for fighting corruption

 How does ISO 37001 differ from ISO 19600?

 There are two important differences between ISO 37001 and ISO 19600, which was introduced in 2014.
 Firstly, ISO 19600 is a Type B standard and thus merely recommendatory, whereas ISO 37001 is a Type A standard and therefore contains compulsory requirements that can be verified and certified.
-Secondly, DIN ISO 37001 is a standard that focuses on a single important compliance issue, while ISO 19600 is a generic standard that sets out recommendations for compliance management systems covering a range of issues.
+Secondly, DIN ISO 37001 is a standard that focuses on a single important compliance issue, while ISO 19600 is a generic standard that sets out recommendations for compliance programs covering a range of issues.

 Further information on the similarities and differences between ISO 19600 and ISO 37001 can be found in the presentation slides or the video recording of our webinar “The ISO 37001 and ISO 19600 compliance standards – Curse, blessing or a lot of fuss about nothing?”.